2024 United States presidential election in Nevada

 The 2024 United States presidential election in Nevada took place on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states, plus the District of Columbia, participated.
 Nevada voters chose electors to represent them in the Electoral College via a popular vote.
 The state of Nevada has six electoral votes in the Electoral College, following reapportionment due to the 2020 United States census, in which the state neither gained nor lost a seat.

-Despite Donald Trump, who was running under the Republican banner a third consecutive time, not carrying Nevada in either of his past two presidential campaigns, polling in the state showed him in a strong position to win the state against Joe Biden, with Trump leading Biden in all major polls on Nevada's voting intention from October 2023 until Biden's withdrawal in July 2024.
+Donald Trump ran under the Republican banner a third consecutive time.
+Despite not carrying Nevada in either of his past two presidential campaigns, polling in the state showed him in a strong position to win the state against Joe Biden.
+Trump led Biden in all major polls on Nevada's voting intention from October 2023 until Biden's withdrawal in July 2024.
 Nevada also elected a Republican governor in 2022.
 However, Kamala Harris, from neighboring California, had polled somewhat better since becoming the Democratic nominee.
 The state was rated as a tossup by nearly all major news organizations.

-Despite more competitive polling after Harris entered the race, Trump won Nevada, defeating Harris by over 3.10% and becoming the first Republican to win the state since George W. Bush in 2004.
+Despite more competitive polling after Harris entered the race, Trump won Nevada, defeating Harris by 3.10% and becoming the first Republican to win the state since George W. Bush in 2004.
 Trump's gains with Latino and Filipino voters were crucial to him flipping the state, and his 751,205 votes set a new record for votes cast for any candidate in state history.

-Nevada was the only state to vote for Trump in 2024 after failing to back him in either of his two previous runs in 2016 and 2020, and the only state that voted differently from 2016 to 2024 (though Nebraska's second congressional district, with one electoral vote, voted for Trump in 2016 and for Harris in 2024).
+Nevada was the only state that voted Democratic in both 2016 and 2020 but flipped to Trump in 2024, and the only state that voted differently from 2016 to 2024 (though Nebraska's second congressional district, with one electoral vote, voted for Trump in 2016 and for Harris in 2024).
 Never before in American history have two presidential elections differed by only a single state, with the closest previous instance coming between 1884 and 1888, when only New York and Indiana changed their vote, and more recently between 2008 and 2012, when only North Carolina and again Indiana changed their vote, along with Nebraska’s second congressional district.
-This is also the first time in the state's history that it voted Republican while Colorado voted Democratic, as well as the first time since 1996 that the swing county of Washoe (Reno) backed the statewide loser in a presidential election.
+Trump is also the only US president to win the White House without Nevada and then carry it upon winning re-election.